-I have been practicing yoga for 25 years, originally looking for exercise after a stressful day at work.
+I have been practicing yoga for over 25 years, originally looking for exercise after a stressful day at work.
 However, I found sanctuary on the yoga mat and tools to help manage in everyday life.
 This is what inspired me to teach.

 I am a qualified yoga teacher and hold a full British Wheel of Yoga Teaching diploma (500hrs), which I began in 2007.
-I now teach yoga and meditation to people of all ages, abilities and experience; I do this indoors, online outdoors using a range of adaptions in order to be as inclusive as possible.
+I now teach yoga and meditation to people of all ages, abilities and experience; I do this indoors, online and outdoors using a range of adaptions in order to be as inclusive as possible.